ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Google Tango
 Tango is only available on the Asus Zenfone AR and has better room tracking capabilities than ARCore.
 Useful links [here](https://community.arm.com/graphics/b/blog/posts/mobile-inside-out-vr-tracking-now-on-your-phone-with-unity), [here](https://twitter.com/youten_redo/status/921295583180079104) and an excellent talk about the underlying technology [here](http://voicesofvr.com/544-google-tangos-engineering-director-on-ar-capabilities-enabled-by-depth-sensors/).
+It was also shown in [this video](https://www.youtube.com/watch?v=_tcIezxtjF4) that some form of hand tracking using the depth sensor is possible.
+The main issue with the now rather old devices is that the chip can't handle all the performance requirements and overheats rather quickly as was mentioned in [this article](https://uploadvr.com/inside-out-google-solve-tracking/).

 ### HoloKit, Aryzon, ZapBox (Cardboard AR)
 <a href="https://www.zappar.com/zapbox/"><img src="https://user-images.githubusercontent.com/12700187/59551535-6f25ac00-8f7b-11e9-95e7-fd818d94e14e.jpeg" width="30%"></a>